 The audio tour delves into the rich histories of the nine bridges, from London to Lambeth, also highlighting key sites of interest along the north and south bank.
 Discover the artistic vision behind Illuminated River, plus the fascinating tradition of swan upping, the Thames frost fairs, and much more.

-Provided in two parts, Route A covers the first four bridges of the Illuminated River artwork and starts in the City of London, while Route B heads wet to cover the final five bridges.
+Provided in two parts, Route A covers the first four bridges of the Illuminated River artwork and starts in the City of London, while Route B heads west on the south bank to cover the final five bridges.

 The audio tour was written by Marilyn Greene.
 As a City of London Guide, she runs walking tours of Illuminated River from London to Millennium bridges.
 You can follow her on Twitter for updates @marilyngreene10.